os-fpga/1st-CLaaS/README.md

   - a hardware project controlled via a web interface
   - a healthy mix of custom hardware and software

 1st CLaaS is currently implemented to utilize Amazon's F1 FPGA instances.
 These are very powerful FPGA instances, and having access to this power using a pay-per-use model is quite compelling.
 But they are bleeding edge and require significant expertise to utilize.
 In our experience, documentation is often wrong as APIs and infrastructure are evolving.
 Developers must have a deep understanding of hardware design.
 They must be familiar with Xilinx tools: Viviado for RTL design and SDAccel to interface the hardware with C++ code using OpenCL.
 They must understand AXI protocols and manage AXI controllers.
 And the AWS platform can be intimidating to a newcomer.
-By providing the webserver, host application code, a kernel shell logic to stream the data between web application and FPGA kernel as well as automating cloud instance creation and configuration, 1st CLaaS hides all of this complexity.
+By providing the web server, host application code, a kernel shell logic to stream the data between web application and FPGA kernel as well as automating cloud instance creation and configuration, 1st CLaaS hides all of this complexity.